BuiltByMom/ajna-sdk/README.md

 - `yarn install` installs dependencies.
 - `yarn build` builds the app at `build`, cleaning the folder first.

+## Design

+### Exception handling

+To improve responsiveness, the SDK may raise an exception locally if it knows the transaction will not succeed with the current state.
+The SDK does not attempt to handle or wrap connectivity errors.
+As such, the consumer should assume all onchain calls could throw an exception.

+// TODO: Make a list of generally expected exception classes (ours and Ethers.js).

 ## Unit testing

 Copy `.env.example` to `.env` to run tests against a dockerized Ajna testnet.